sagemathinc/cocalc-doc/source/jupyter.rst

      ..

-.. index:: Jupyter Notebooks; slide show
+.. index:: Jupyter Notebooks; slideshow

 * **slideshow** CoCalc notebooks offer you a shortcut for making a slideshow.
 Select "View" > "Cell Toolbar..." > "Slideshow" to add a ``Slide`` button above the right of each cell.
 For each cell, you can specify whether it is a slide, subslide, or fragment.
 To view the slideshow, click the "Slideshow" in the "Notebook" menu at the top of a notebook, or select "File" > "Slideshow", or split the frame and change one of the resulting frames to "Slideshow".
 The latter allows you to view the original notebook side-by-side with the slides.